imnethen/plumoguSV/README.md

 Remove SVs and SSFs between notes.

 ## Special Note
+Thanks to [asterSSH](https://github.com/asterssh) for the banner and other graphic design help.

 Most of the core ideas and base functionality were taken (stolen) from [iceSV](https://github.com/IceDynamix/iceSV) by [IceDynamix](https://github.com/IceDynamix).
 Other SV ideas also taken (stolen) from [Illuminati-CRAZ](https://github.com/Illuminati-CRAZ)’s SV plugins.
 Without these two people’s contributions to SV plugins in general, plumoguSV would not be as good as it is today or even exist in the first place, so huge thanks to them.